 /lc This will give a format like /ld or /le depending on which is most compact for the number being printed.
 A format like /le will be used only if the exponent value is less than -4 or greater than the precision.
 If a /le format is used, a decimal point will always appear.
 If the number is positive, a space character will replace the leading minus sign.
 The precision specifies the number of significant digits displayed.
 This will give a format like /ld or /le depending on which is most compact for the number being printed.
 A format like /le will be used only if the exponent value is less than -4 or greater than the precision.
 If a /le format is used, trailing zeros will be supressed and a decimal point will appear only if one or more digits follow it.
 If the number is positive, a space character will replace the leading minus sign.
-The precision specifies the number of

-T 11 01 significant digits displayed.

-Trailing Character The following characters can be added to the /jnt parameters above to control the trailing character if any:

-format /rdn 1,3;

-s The number will be followed immediately by a space character.
-This is the default.

-The number will be followed

-С immediately by a comma.

-t The number will be followed immediately by a tab character.

-n No trailing character.

-f scalar expression, contr -

-p scalar expression, controls the precision.

-- • •

-If character elements are to be printed, the precision should be at least 8 or the elements will be truncated.
+The precision specifies the number of Trailing Character significant digits displayed.
+The following characters can be added to the /jnt parameters above to control the trailing character if any: format /rdn 1,3; s The number will be followed immediately by a space character.
+This is the default. С The number will be followed immediately by a comma. t The number will be followed immediately by a tab character. n No trailing character. f scalar expression, controls the field width. p scalar expression, controls the precision.
+Remarks If character elements are to be printed, the precision should be at least 8 or the elements will be truncated.
 This does not affect the string data type.

-110 010 the elements will be truncated.
-This does not affect the string data type.

 For numeric values in matrices, p sets the number of significant digits to be printed.
 For string arrays, strings, and character elements in matrices, p sets the number of characters to be printed.
 If a string is shorter than the specified precision, the entire string is printed.
-For string arrays and strings, p = -1 means print the entire string, regardless of its length. p = -1 is illegal for matrices; setting $p \ge 8$ means the same thing for character elements.
+For string arrays and strings, p = -1 means print the entire string, regardless of its length. p = -1 is illegal for matrices; setting p >= 8 means the same thing for character elements.